kevinmsmith131/in-touch/README.md

 A social media platform that allows users to post pictures with captions, like posts, and follow other users whose content they wish to view.

 ### Premise
+InTouch was built with the intent of providing a social media app that allows users to stay in touch with the people of their choosing, without anyone else being able to find their profile.
+The way that InTouch enforces this is by providing no way, such as searching, to find other users unless they personally provide the link to their profile.
+As long as a user chooses a unique username that no one is likely to guess, similar to the way one chooses a password, then only people that they share their profile link with will be able to stay in touch with them.

 ### Features